 CHOOSE PRODUCTS: SOME RULES OF THUMB.
-You already know that chemicals are bad for your hair, but they are extra bad for your beard because they irritate the skin on your face, which is more sensitive than your scalp.
+You already know that some chemicals can damage and dry out your hair, but those chemicals are extra bad for your beard because they irritate the skin on your face, which is more sensitive than your scalp.
 Unless you already use exclusively natural ingredients on your hair, you’ll want to choose a different set of products for your beard.
 Here are some rules of thumb:

 - Never put sulfates, artificial fragrances, alcohols, or any of these ingredients on your beard.

 - Select lighter products (to avoid clogging your pores) and gentle products (to avoid irritating your skin.)

 - Don't feel limited to products made specifically for beards, but when in doubt, select these products to be safe.